Fairblock/FairyringContract/README.md

 Fairyrng Contract stores encryption keys & decryption keys relayed by `fairyport` from `Fairyring`, developer can query the latest decryption key and encryption key from this smart contract.
 The contract also included a function for querying a verifiable randomness that's calculated from the decryption key.

 If the target EVM chain contains the `decrypt` pre-compiles from Fairblock, this contract can also verify the randomness on-chain.
-(Verifying randomness is NOT yet implemented)

 We also created an example contract that utilize the Fairyring Contract and a script that spin up a local development environment using `anvil` from `foundry`, The script spin up a local EVM chain, deploy the Fairyring Contract and the example number guessing contract, and submit decryption key to the contract every block.